September 24, 2022

 The people I've encountered are extremely sweet.
 The shops lack sophistication and the food is often saturated with fats which I'm not used to.
 But the Whole Foods in Charlotte had most of what I eat at home, though I believe that part of the reason for traveling is to break from your routine, right?
 We've had a lot of fun eating out...had fried green tomatoes with pimento cheese and 'Pig Candy' for the first time in my life that was quite the sensation.
 (Ask me for the recipe...I snagged it from the restaurant owner!)
 We ooohed and ahhed and I took 3 bites instead of the more graceful one of my friend's dish.
 I wondered if she wondered when I was going to stop!
 I had a beautifully cooked, crispy topped salmon on a bed of greens with walnut encrusted Goat cheese balls that was very nice.
 Had I not an allergy to mango, I bet the dressing that was intended would have been great.

-The day before yesterday, we trekked up to Blowing Rock and ate at a fancy restaurant called Bistro Roca.
+The day before yesterday, we trekked up to Blowing Rock and ate at a nice restaurant called Bistro Roca.
 Hamburger was delish, the fries hyper-saturated in fat, but had an interesting twisted shape.
 What was stellar there were the warm figs with Manchego, drizzled with honey and sweet balsamic.
 Super yummy!

 I'll enjoy a jacuzzi bath this morning, wash and style my hair, and drive through the Blue Ridge Parkway where I plan to walk off more fat than I've ever carried!
 My body is so disgusting right now.
 It's ok for others to be fat, but I just don't feel like me anymore and it's tiring carrying the added Covid-bulk around.